hileamlakB/HamsterDB/README.md

 ## Introduction

 This repository contains the distribution code for CS165 Fall 2018.
-We will continually update this repository throughout the semester, so it is recommended that you add

-> `git://code.seas.harvard.edu/cs165-main/cs165-2018-base.git`

-(TODO: Change this link).

-as a new remote to your own local git repository.
-This will help you merge in any updates or bug fixes that we might release.

-This repository is managed by the CS165 Staff, so please contact one of the TFs or Stratos if you have any questions at any time.

-## Getting Started

-First, please add our distribution code repository as a new remote, you can do that with:

-> `git remote add cs165 git://code.seas.harvard.edu/cs165-main/cs165-2018-base.git`

-This means in the future, you can pull from our repository using:

-> `git pull cs165 master`

 Next, please make sure that your project/repo are set to private.
 You'll still need to share read access with the cs165-staff group.